Matricial Closure: Ideals of the Matricial Closure

 \section{Ideals of the Matricial Closure}

-The direct system created for a ring $R$ serves as direct system for any left (right, two-sided) ideal $I$ of $R$, at least in the category of abelian groups.
-Since we have that $MC_n(I)$ is a subgroup of $MC_n(R)$.
+The direct system created for a ring $R$ serves as direct system for any left (right, bilateral) ideal $I$ of $R$, at least in the category of abelian groups, so we have that $MC_n(I)$ is a subgroup of $MC_n(R)$.
 Moreover we obtain: